ealtintas/dockmachs/README.md

 I used this scripts to fill the gaps that I saw in docker-machine just for myself.
 It helped me provision and managing many docker-machine vms on a single host.

+If you prefer libvirt over VirtualBox (like me) you should check https://github.com/ealtintas/vmall

 ## How To

 Update dm-settings.sh according to your network/ip configuration.